RafiBG/AIChatDiscordBotWeb/README.md

+# Latest version AIChatDiscordBotWeb v1.0.1
+The AI chat bot can now see images.
+The AI model must be multimodel with vision or images in him.
+From Ollama model, Gemma3 has vision and other models.
+Same way as you give him file there will be second optional named image.
 # Used libraries (Nugets)
 Made with C# on .NET 9.0 and libraries: DSharpPlus 4.5.1, DsharpPlus.Interactivity 4.5.1, DSharpPlus.SlashCommands 4.5.1, OllamaSharp 5.4.4, DocumentFormat.OpenXml 3.3.0, PdfPig 0.1.11
 # Steps to make it work